nerdfiles/hypermedia-orientation/index.md

 real constituents themselves, as if <i>more real</i> than the constituents themselves?

 # Forget Game Theory

+Do water and money even "malfunction" in the same way, by the same manner with similar consequences?
+If mental states, or perceptual states, are individuation dependent on the outside (interactive exteriority) to what extent is any allegedly existing possible world not subsumed to the very possibility of the interactive exteriority?
+Or not merely an extension of the actual world through its actual occasion.
+Only the actual is real, therefore, the individuation of our terms is not merely brought about their change but our ability to predict change.
+Change is the outside; not that the past and the present are outside of the present.
+Our technology of understanding the past, present and future is conditioned by an imagination, an analytic imaginary, that is given itself without givenness: contingent computation.
+Intelligible contingency is logically prior to time; however conceived: Modal Time is logically prior to the * Series).

+# Forget Game Theory

 Don't fall for it!
 Avert agrilogistic substitution!
 We can't just go about